Roles and Permissions-Based Access Control

 As an Administrator, you can also go to the list of permissions.

 In the Permissions table, you can see the default CRUD permissions.
-For a user to access certain parts of the app, they need to have specific permission.
-A list of auto-generated permissions includes:
+For a user, to access certain parts of the app they need to have specific permission.
+The list of auto-generated permissions includes:

 - CREATE_